foo-software/lighthouse-check/README.md

   </tr>
   <tr>
     <td><code>urls</code></td>
-    <td>An optional list of URLs represented by their respective API token.
-URL API tokens can be found in the dashboard.</td>
+    <td>An array of URLs.
+NOTE: in the CLI this value should be a comma-separated list.</td>
     <td><code>array</code></td>
     <td><code>undefined</code></td>
     <td>yes</td>